Succession Planning in Spokane Spells Success

 Financial Security in Retirement

 Some business owners anticipate and plan for their retirement.
 Others cannot envision life without the business and have no intention of retiring.
-Even those who have no intention of retiring must acknowledge that circumstances beyond their control may force them to stop working at some point.
-An exit strategy ensures that the owner and the family will be able to withdraw adequate financial resources from the business at the owner’s retirement, whether voluntary or not.
+Even those who have no intention of retiring must acknowledge that circumstances beyond their control may force them to stop at some point.
+An exit strategy ensures that the owner and the family have financial support in place.
+Withdrawing adequate financial resources from the business at the owner’s retirement, whether voluntary or not, is essential.

 The amount of financial resources available to the owner (or the family) when the owner is no longer working will be limited by the value of the business.
 Planning for ownership and management succession actually enhances value because planning minimizes potentially costly disruptions and disagreements that can take place when the transition happens without preparation.

 Providing for Dependents

 Most owners are concerned about providing financial security for their spouses and children during their life and after their death.
 A closely-held business often represents the owner’s most significant asset.
 Succession planning in Spokane for the transfer of ownership and management control can ensure that the value of that asset is preserved for the owner’s dependents.

 Planning for management succession can significantly enhance the business’ value and maximize the wealth transferred to the owner’s family.
 Without Succession planning in Spokane, it is very likely that the value of the business will decline because the management successor is inexperienced, unprepared, or not well-received by key employees, customers, suppliers, or other important third parties.

 Ensuring Continued Business Success